 Riding through an electron beam irradiator

 Electron beam irradiators are used for sterilization and specialized polymer generation/combination.
 These devices are rated in MeV range and emit astounding amounts of radiation/charged particles.
-They

-The radiation is so powerful and dangerous that special hardened ‘radiation bunkers’ are created with winding shielded paths that keep operators safely away from any straight-line exposure to radiation sources.
-Still, without proper training, operators have been seriously injured and killed by circumventing safety protocols and entering the rooms.
+These devices are placed in special hardened ‘radiation bunkers’ with winding shielded corridors that keep operators safely away from any straight-line exposure to radiation sources.
+Still, there is a long history of operators that have been seriously injured and killed by huge amounts of radiation when they ignored safety protocols and circumvented safety devices to enter the rooms.